-There are few opportunities to communicate the message of financial health and the benefits of digital life event lending better than appearing on national news!
+There are few opportunities to bring the credit union movement to the national stage better than appearing on national news!
 This last Monday, QCash CEO Seth Brickman appeared on Mornings with Maria on the Fox Business channel to speak with anchor Maria Bartiromo about solutions to everyday Americans’ battles with inflation while trying to pay for even the basic essentials.

 Consumers are fighting inflation on multiple fronts

 We have all felt the effects of the economic challenges occurring around the world for a while now.
 The U.S. economy is battling multiple fronts in the fight to lower the costs of consumer goods.
 According to an October Consumer Price Index report cited in Forbes, items that have been affected the most over the last 12 months include:

 - Fruits and vegetables, +9.3 percent